How to build a travel capsule wardrobe

 WOOL SWEATER: For chilly evenings.
 Guernsey Woollens make the very best ones, although my most-worn jumpers are second-hand LL Bean beauties I found on Ebay.

 BACKPACK: Roll up everything on my list and stick it in a trusty backpack – I usually pack a 30 litre pack that fits as carry-on for most airlines but which is still big enough to take all the clothing I need.
+For added security, add a backpack lock and a travel tag from GotToShop, which stocks a range of handy bags and accessories for travelling light.
 For longer trips, pop a Fjallraven Kanken into your bigger backpack for use as a daysack.

 HIKING SANDALS: A neutral pair of sporty sandals with thick rubber soles that you can walk in are the the quiver-of-one shoe for travelling.
 I love Teva’s F1 Lites or Teva Hurricanes, which I’ve walked hundreds of miles in and which don’t look too much like granny sandals.